Renormalized Chern-Gauss-Bonnet formula for complete Kahler-Einstein metrics: Pseudo-hermitian geometry

 Let $M$ be a $(2n+1)$-dimensional $C^\infty$ manifold.
 A {\it CR structure} on $M$ is a pair $(H,J)$, where $H \subset TM$ is a subbundle of rank $2n$ called the {\it Levi distribution} and $J$ is an almost complex structure on $H$.
 The complexification of $H$ has the eigenspace decomposition with respect to $J$:

-Here, $T^{1,0}M$ is the eigenspace corresonding to the eigenvalue $\sqrt{-1}$, and called ({\it CR}) {\it holomorphic tangent bundle} of $M$.
+Here, $T^{1,0}M$ is the eigenspace corresponding to the eigenvalue $\sqrt{-1}$, and called ({\it CR}) {\it holomorphic tangent bundle} of $M$.
 We assume that $T^{1,0}M$ satisfies the following integrability condition:

 Suppose that $M$ is orientable.
-Then there exists a global real 1-form $\th$ which annihilates $H$.
+Then there exists a global nonvanishing real 1-form $\th$ which annihilates $H$.
 For a choice of such $\th$,\ the {\it Levi form} is defined by

 A CR structure is said to be {\it strictly pseudoconvex }if $\th$ can be taken so that $L_{\th}$ is positive definite.
-Such a $\th$ is called a {\it pseudohermitian structure} or a {\it contact form}.
+Such a $\th$ is called a {\it pseudo-hermitian structure} or a {\it contact form}.
 For another contact form $\widehat{\th}=e^{\U}\th\ \ (\U \in C^{\infty}(M))$, the Levi form transforms as $L_{\widehat{\th}}=e^{\U}L_{\th}$, so the conformal class of the Levi form is well-defined for a CR structure.
 In this point of view, one can regard CR structures as {\it ``pseudo-conformal structures"}.
-Fixing a contact form, $M$ has a canonical linear connection called the {\it Tanaka-Webster connection} \cite{W}, \cite{T}, which is described as follows: Let $T$ be the {\it characteristic vector field}, which is the real vector field characterized by
+Fixing a contact form, we can define a canonical linear connection on $M$ called the {\it Tanaka-Webster $($TW$)$ connection} \cite{W}, \cite{T}, which is described as follows: Let $T$ be the {\it characteristic vector field}, which is the real vector field characterized by